aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 ## Install the CLI

 [Install Aptos CLI](../cli-tools/aptos-cli-tool/install-aptos-cli.md) to interact with the Aptos network.

+as a developer in the Aptos ecosystem, set up your development environment as described in this section.
+See [Installing Aptos CLI](../cli-tools/aptos-cli-tool/install-aptos-cli.md) for the supported operating systems.

 ## Install tools for macOS